eliseydudin/http-thing/README.md

-# http_thing ⚙️
+# http_router ⚙️
-a simple library ive written to practise http stuff :3. here you create a route like this:
+a simple library for routing!
 ```rust
 struct PingPongRoute;